mikeroswell/MeanRarity/README.md

 # MeanRarity
-Repo for development of mean rarity R packages
+Repo for development of MeanRarity R package

 TODO: